 70% of hydrocarbon deals had a buyer buying an asset/seller that had a relatively better ESG score.

 Typical objectives of O&G M&A transactions aren’t delivering the desired results.
-Refresh your organization’s oil and gas M&A playbook by exploring the five drivers creating opportunities.
+Refresh your organisation’s oil and gas M&A playbook by exploring the five drivers creating opportunities.

 Energy security: Secure value chains and trade